The Strategic Nexus: Understanding Chinese Diplomatic Alliances and Military Power

 The Influence of Alliances on Chinese Warfare Tactics

 Chinese alliances are not merely diplomatic conveniences; they directly shape how the PLA trains, equips, and plans for combat.
-The influence can be observed at the tactical level across several dimensions.
+The influence can be observed at the tactical level across several dimensions, each of which enhances Chinese military effectiveness in measurable ways.

 Joint Training and Interoperability